 He added, “Only when he steps down, can Israel and the Palestinians move forward.”

-But the 84-year-old Abbas came to New York with some support from Israel: after the Council meeting, he held a press conference with former Israeli President Ehud Olmert, partly organized by J Street, a pro-Israeli lobby in Washington, D.C., that supports an independent Palestinian state.
+But the 84-year-old Abbas came to New York with some support from Israel: after the Council meeting, he held a press conference with former Israeli Prime Minister Ehud Olmert, partly organized by J Street, a pro-Israeli lobby in Washington, D.C., that supports an independent Palestinian state.

 Olmert said that as an Israeli leader, he has probably had the most most meetings with Abbas, noting: “He is a man of peace.
 He is opposed to terror.
 And therefore he is the only partner that we can deal with.”
 (Watch the video of the conference here.)